chrisjaure/gcmc/README.md

 Setup
 -----

+- Create a new Google Cloud project if you don't have one yet.
+Make sure the Compute Engine API is enabled.
 - Download your Google Cloud [json credentials](https://developers.google.com/identity/protocols/application-default-credentials#howtheywork).
-- Create a new Google Cloud project if you don't have one yet.
 - Copy `terraform.tfvars.example` to `terraform.tfvars` and fill in your info.
 Have a look at `variables.tf` for optional variables you can set.

 Usage